kshenoy/GW2CM/README.md

-# Guild Wars 2, Combat Mode Mod
+# Guild Wars 2, Combat Mod

 First credits where they are due.
 GW2CM was first conceived and developed by **pvpProject**.
 You can find the [original post](http://www.reddit.com/r/Guildwars2/comments/10s4s6/combat_mode_11/) on reddit.